tideflow-io/tideflow-docs/docs/services-agent.md

 ---

-_Note the Agent requires to have NodeJS installed in the machine intended to execute the agent_
+_Note the Self-hosted Runners require to have NodeJS installed in the machine intended to execute the agent_

 Read [tideflow-agent's cli README](https://raw.githubusercontent.com/tideflow-io/tideflow-agent/master/README.md) to learn more about the cli tool and how to use it.